 - Monday through Friday will mostly be “two-a-days,” with a practice in the morning and a practice in the early evening.
 You’ll have time to grab a long lunch and check out the beach, or nap, most days.

 - Tuesday through Thursday will offer afternoon synchronized swimming training where everyone is welcome.
 There will be time to rest and eat between synchro and respective morning and early evening workouts.
 Try a “three-a-day” if you dare!
 And, don’t forget your nose clips!

 - Social events and swimming skills workshops will be scheduled throughout the week.

 - The morning of Saturday, April 4th will be our final swim and the end of official activities.

 What to Expect

-- Camp Is For Everyone Regardless of skill level, there will be a lane and coaching for you.
-If you want to train to compete, we have a world-class coach (Abi) to give you her guidance.
+- Camp is for everyone Regardless of skill level, there will be a lane and coaching for you.
+If you want to train to compete, we will have excellent coaching staff to give you guidance.
+Our 2020 Annual Training Camp Head Coach will be Matthew Kinney, Head Coach of Men’s Swimming and Diving at Carnegie Mellon University.
 If you’re new or need help with basic techniques, we have 4-5 clinics planned.
 If you want to have fun, there is a suite of activities planned.
 Our coaches were selected because of their skill coaching at all levels of skill, and for the significant preparation they have already done in developing amazing workouts.

-- Our Goal is to Make Sure You Feel Happy That You Came All we ask is that when you’re at a practice, you try your best.
+- Our goal is to make sure you’re happy you came All we ask is that when you’re at a practice, you try your best.
 Skipping is ok, but do try to make the most of your swim-cation.
 And if something isn’t working, please talk to us!
 None of us bite…well, unless asked 😉